Manaslu Circuit Trek

 • First-aid kit

-• Dharapani to Besishahar by sharing local jeep.
+• Dharapani to Besishahar by a shared jeep

 • Staff insurance, meals, accommodations, equipment, transportation, etc.